MoserMichael/my-notes/dev-gotchas.md

 - Now it can still take me hours to solve a problem.
     - when stuck with a problem: It really helps to stop and then return to the same problem later, with a fresh perspective.
 (However you can't do that with a job interview...)
 - I am over the initial 'leetcode shock'.
 Some people take Leetcode really hard.
-However it turns out, that it is possible to get past any kind of abuse, as a programmer... (programmers are used to abusive tools and working environments)
+However it can also be fun.
 - it makes sense to return to a problem, while asking follow up questions (that's what they like to do at job interviews)
     - One follow up question is: how could you make things faster?
 If a submission isn't along the top submissions in terms of the desired trait, then there usually is much room for improvement.
 For example: the [n-queen problem](https://leetcode.com/problems/n-queens-ii/) isn't a very hard problem, however they could also ask follow up questions like: can you make it faster?
-(I managed to used symmetries along the x-axis for this case, but there are probably more tricks in the book.)
+(I managed to used symmetries along the x-axis for this case, but there are probably more tricks in the book).
     - Some problems are easier to solve recursively, one follow up question would be: solve the same problem without recursion.
 - Don't take shortcuts.
 Example: if a function returns more than two return values, then make an object out of the return value - otherwise it's easy to loose track. (same reason: avoid tuples that are standing in for records, it's easy to loose track)
+- I need to get better at coming up with test cases for my solution.
+Usually I follow the examples given in an exercise, frequently there are cases that are not described in the problem statement.

 ---30/07/23 20:23:26----------------------